 The frequency of creating new bitcoins is defined in a formula from the whitepaper.
 Currently, miners generate around 6.25 bitcoins every 10 minutes.
 Every four years, the number of new emerging bitcoins automatically halves, slowing down their flow on the markets and further increasing the scarcity.
 So far, halving events have taken place in 2012, 2016, and 2020.

-In mid-2021, there are over 18 million bitcoins in circulation.
-I.e., over 85% of all bitcoins have already been mined.
-Besides, we presume an estimated half of all existing bitcoins lost, meaning their owners died or lost access to their private keys.
+As of April 2023, over 19 million bitcoins are in circulation out of a total supply of 21 million.
+This means that around 90% of all bitcoins have already been mined.
+Besides, we presume an estimated half of all existing bitcoins were lost, meaning their owners died or lost access to their private keys.
 While these coins continue to exist in the blockchain, nobody can obtain them.
 This makes the actual supply of bitcoins even lower.

 All bitcoin transactions are in the same public ledger.